melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 ## Clustering

 Since the women demonstrate dynamic drinking and smoking habits, the first step was to define the exposure variable by clustering the women based on their drinking and smoking patterns.
 I accomplished this through the use of k-means clustering.
 There is also depression and anxiety data available for the women.
-At the beginning of the study, each participant was given the Edinburgh postnatal depression scale questionnaire and a depression score was calculated.
-After some discussion, it was decided that a depression variable could be used for clustering as well.
-The data is longitudinal, therefore I used the 'kml3d' package in R to create trajectories.
+At the beginning of the study, each participant was given the fedinburgh depression scale questionnaire and a depression score was calculated.
+They were also given the State-Trait Anxiety Inventory (STAI), a psychological inventory based on a 4-point scale that consists of 40 questions on a self-report basis.
+The STAI measures two types of anxiety – state anxiety, or anxiety about an event, and trait anxiety, or anxiety level as a personal characteristic.
+There is the possibility of an association between smoking, drinking, depression, and anxiety.
+It was decided to use the five variables to cluster the women.
 The variables used to cluster are

 * Total Cigarettes Smoked Per Trimester
 * Total Standard Drinks Per Trimester
 * A "mood" variable made up of the women's fedinburgh, state anxiety, and trait anxiety scores

+The data is longitudinal, and therefore I used the 'kml3d' package in R to create trajectories.
+The kml3d package is "an implementation of k-means specifically designed to cluster joint trajectories (longitudinal data on several variable-trajectories)".
+The package description can be found [here](https://cran.r-project.org/web/packages/kml3d/kml3d.pdf).

 It was pre-determined that the number of clusters should be 4.
 Prior to clustering, we wanted to establish a "non-exposed" group.
 Therefore, those who did not drink or smoke throughout their pregnancy were considered non-exposed and were not included in the clustering.
-The cut off for the fedinburgh depression variable is 13, and for state and trait anxiety variables is 40.
+The cut off for the fedinburgh depression variable is 13, and for the state and trait anxiety variables is 40.
 Those below the cut off are non-exposed (i.e not depressed).
 There are 154 subjects missing at least one mood variable (either state_anx, trait_anx, or fedinburgh).
 Those subjects were removed from clustering.
 The sample size table is included:

 <p align="center">
 <img src="{{ site.url }}{{ site.baseurl }}/images/Table1_SA.png" alt="" class="center">